Ciara Grant (footballer, born 1993): Youth

 Grant has represented the Republic of Ireland at under-15, under-17, under-19, university and senior level.
 In 2010 she was a member of the Republic of Ireland U-17 squad who were runners-up in the 2010 UEFA Women's Under-17 Championship and quarter-finalists in the 2010 FIFA U-17 Women's World Cup.
 In December 2011 Grant was included in a Football Association of Ireland (FAI) scholarship programme for potential senior women's international players.
 Grant also represented Ireland at the 2013 and 2015 Summer Universiades.

 Senior

 Grant made her senior international debut in November 2012, in a 5–0 friendly defeat by the United States in Portland, Oregon, replacing Niamh Fahey in the 57th minute.
 National team coach Sue Ronan deployed Grant in an unfamiliar right-back role.
 Grant subsequently represented Ireland at the 2013 and 2014 Cyprus Cups and in their unsuccessful 2015 FIFA Women's World Cup and UEFA Women's Euro 2017 qualifying campaigns.

 After showing good form for Shelbourne, Grant was recalled to the national team by Vera Pauw in June 2021.
 On 30 November 2021 she made another appearance in a record 11–0 2023 FIFA Women's World Cup qualification – UEFA Group A win over Georgia.

+International Appearances

 Personal life

 Grant is a qualified medical doctor.
 She returned to her native Letterkenny to volunteer at a local hospital soon after the outbreak of the COVID-19 pandemic.